-The two challenges in fitting nonlinear latent variable models are (1) defining and fitting the nonlinear function f{dec} ; and (2) inferring the latent variables \mathbf{z}i , which will depend on the function f{dec} .
-We tackle both of these challenges simultaneously by using an autoencoder neural network (Fig. 1A).
-The arbitrary nonlinear function f{dec} in equation 2 is modeled with a multi-layer neural network, which can in principle approximate any high-dimensional nonlinear function [17].
-To produce the latent variables \mathbf{z}i , the autoencoder transforms the vector of observed spike counts \mathbf{y}i into a low-dimensional representation using another arbitrary nonlinear function f{enc} (which "encodes" the neural activity into the latent variables), also modeled with a multi-layer neural network:
+The two challenges in fitting nonlinear latent variable models are (1) defining and fitting the nonlinear function f{dec} ; and (2) inferring the latent variables z_i , which will depend on the function f{dec} .
+We tackle both of these challenges with the use of neural networks (Fig. 1A).
+The arbitrary nonlinear function f{dec} in equation 2 is modeled with a multi-layer neural network, which can in principle approximate any high-dimensional nonlinear function [25].
+To produce the latent variables z_i , we transform the vector of observed spike counts y_i into a low-dimensional representation using another arbitrary nonlinear function f{enc} (which "encodes" the neural activity into the latent variables), also modeled with a multi-layer neural network: